chai86/Alto-1/README.md

 1. Introduction
 Who we are and what we do
-This Privacy Policy covers Vimeo, Inc. (collectively, “Vimeo,” “we” “us” or “our”).
-We provide online video hosting, sharing and related services through our owned-and-operated websites, including Vimeo.com and Livestream.com, our branded applications for mobile and connected devices, and our embeddable video players (collectively, the “services”).
+This Privacy Policy covers Alto. (collectively, “Alto ,” “we” “us” or “our”).
+We provide an app that enables users/uploaders to share video content/snippets of users singing and have other users quantitatively rate the content/snippets.
+A leaderboard highlights the best performing uploaders.

 Acceptance and Changes
 By registering for, downloading, or using our services, you accept this Privacy Policy, which is part of our Terms of Service.
 We may modify this Privacy Policy from time to time.
-We will post any modified version of our Privacy Policy at https://vimeo.com/privacy.
+We will post any modified version of our Privacy Policy here.
 If we change the Privacy Policy in a way that materially lessens our commitments to you, we will provide notice to registered users by email or other methods.

 2. Children's Privacy
 We do not knowingly collect personal information from individuals who are under the minimum required ages specified herein.
 You must be at least 16 years old or the age of majority in your jurisdiction, whichever is greater, to use our services.
 Individuals under the applicable age may use our services only through a parent or legal guardian's account and with their involvement.
-If you are a parent or legal guardian who believes your child has provided personal information to Vimeo without your consent, you may ask us to delete such information by contacting us at privacy@vimeo.com.
+If you are a parent or legal guardian who believes your child has provided personal information to Alto without your consent, you may ask us to delete such information by contacting us at AppAltoInfo@gmail.com.

 3. Data We Collect About You
 We collect information about you when you use our services.
 In addition, third parties may collect information about you when you use our services.
 Collected information may include or reflect personal information that could identify you, as well as non-personal information.
 We refer to your information as "your data" for short.